antaz/hikari/share/man/man1/hikari.md

 Keyboards
 ---------
 Keyboards are configured using *XKB* environment variables.
+Refer to xkeyboard-config(7) for possible settings.

 * **XKB\_DEFAULT\_LAYOUT**
 * **XKB\_DEFAULT\_MODEL**